 Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

-If you are trying to decide who your ideal client is and, therefore your coaching niche or specialty, you'll find lots of information and tips on this page.
-There is a useful life coaching niche quiz, to help you make the right choice and discussion on whether, in fact, you need to have a niche.
+If you are trying to decide who your ideal client is and, therefore find your coaching niche or specialty, you'll find lots of information and tips on this page.
+Try the life coaching niche quiz, to help you make the right choice.
+And because life coaching is generic and can be adapted to almost any situation, we'll take a look at whether, in fact, you need to have a niche, at least when when you first start coaching.

-Life coaching as a body of work covers a vast array of subject areas from numerous personal issues to career choices, corporate and executive coaching.
+Life coaching can covers a vast array of areas from numerous personal issues such as confidence and health, to career choices, corporate, leadership and executive coaching.
 Depending on your expertise and passion, you could choose any one of these areas to define your ideal client, as your coaching niche.

 I agree with the school of thought that the skill of life coaching is, in the main, generic.
-That is, any well-trained life coach should be able to work with any client in any situation, provided they are a good fit.
+That is, any well-trained life coach should be able to work with almost any client in almost any situation.

-However, many coaches choose to narrow their ideal client down to a specific area of coaching where they have real interest and additional experience and expertise.
+However, many coaches choose to narrow their ideal client down to a specific area of coaching where they have real interest, extra qualificiations and/or a particular background and experience.

 The coaching niche you choose can be a sub-niche within any of the four main coaching fields (personal, business, career and corporate or employment coaching).
-You can also choose to make group or goals coaching your specialty within any niche.
+You can also choose to make group, team or goals coaching your specialty within any niche.

 Then as you become more confident and identify the type of client you best like working with, your ideal client will evolve and can explore your niche options.

-You'll find it's all really the principles of life coaching applied to a particular situation or goal that the client brings to you.
+You'll find it's all about the principles of life coaching applied to a particular situation or goal that the client brings to you.

 For example: